isubit/luggage/README.md

 Luggage is a Drupal 7.x platform for building/maintaining academic websites.

-  - Add/Merge Luggage to your current Drupal 7.x project.
+  - Build Luggage from script or Add/Merge Luggage to your current Drupal 7.x project.
   - Enable the features you would like to use.
   - Magic.